prl-mushr/mushr-website/content/tutorials/coordination.md

     color: "DB921D" #orange
 ```

-## Example of Initializing the Planner
+## Examples of Initializing the Planner

 ### Example #1
 In this environment, there are 4 cars and have been given 4 tasks to complete within a 5 by 3 space.